mrisen/inet-showcases/wireless/coexistence/doc/index.rst

    :align: center

-In this particular scenario, the performance of both technologies is decreased, by about 10 percent for WPAN and 15 percent for Wifi, when they operate concurrently in the shared frequency range.
+In this particular scenario, the performance of both technologies is decreased, by about 5 percent, compared to the base performance.
-Note that the fractional number of packets in the case of WPAN is due to the averaging of the repetitions.
+Note that the fractional number of packets is due to the averaging of the repetitions.

-TODO: 5%, fractional number of packets in general, no "when they operate concurrently..."

 .. .. note::